David Attenborough Says The World Eats Too Much Meat - So Is He Vegan?

 Sir David Attenborough is revered for his work in educating people about the crisis facing the planet.
-Much of his work focuses on animals and environmental issues, leading many to question whether is he vegan, plant-based, or vegetarian.
+Much of his work focuses on animals and environmental issues, leading some people to question whether is he is vegan, plant-based, or vegetarian.
+So, is David Attenborough vegan?
+Or Does he eat meat?

 What has David Attenborough said about meat?

-The documentary covers the period of Attenborough’s life up until that point, outlining the defining moments, and highlighting how the environment has been damaged during that time.
+The documentary covered the period of Sir David’s life up until that point, outlining the defining moments, and highlighting how the environment has been damaged during that time.

 He continued: “By 2080 global food production enters crisis, soils overused, weather more unpredictable… a sixth mass extinction is well under way.
 Our garden of Eden will be lost.
 I wish I wasn’t involved in this struggle.
 I wish I wasn’t there.”